patrickcarrington/patrickcarrington/README.md

 - 👋 Hi, I’m @patrickcarrington
 - 🌱 I’m currently studying ...
 BSc Computing at the University of Buckingham
-- 📫 How to reach me ... reach out on twitter: twitter.com/ptcarrington
+- 📫 How to reach me ... visit my website patrickcarrington.co.uk for links to my Twitter, LinkedIn and email

 <!---
 patrickcarrington/patrickcarrington is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.